karolina-slominska/chm499/README.md

 Step 2: If missing/invalid → fetch from PubChem by CAS RN.
 Step 3: If CAS fails/missing → fetch from PubChem by Name.
-Step 4: Final Checked SMILES is always RDKit-canonical if available.
+Step 4: Final Checked SMILES is always RDKit-canonical if available. now 2324 correct, 598 not (usually no smiles present as it's an oil/mixture)
 ---

    -  output columns: